VISION: LEAP engages institutions, communities and neighbors in reciprocal partnerships that strive to create a healthy and just Guilford County.

 - Recommendations and Next Steps

-Multiple nonprofits, city and county departments, and health organizations contribute to the LEAP initiatives, which is led by a core research team including, Joanie Chavez, Kathleen Edwards, Lauren Haldeman, Michael Hemphill, Jake Hochrein, Karen Jackson, Emily Janke, Marianne LeGreco ,and Michelle Gill-Moffat.
+Multiple non-profits, local government offices, health organizations, and community residents contribute to LEAP’s various initiatives.
+LEAP is guided by a core research team, including Joanie Chavis, Kathleen Edwards, Michelle Gill-Moffat, Becki Haislip, Lauren Haldeman, Michael Hemphill, Jake Hochrein, Karen Jackson, Emily Janke, and Marianne LeGreco.

 Read about the LEAP Summit and ongoing work through this news feature!